-- 3.7 The role of the committee Chair is analogous to that of the President in the House, having powers necessary to conduct the Committee's proceedings in an orderly and expeditious manner.
-The Chair is responsible for guiding the inquiry process and presiding over meetings, including conducting votes.
+including conducting votes.
 During hearings, the Chair is responsible for maintaining order and ruling on the admissibility of questions and points of order.
-The Chair is also able to ask questions of witnesses in the same way as other committee members. - 3.8 Where the resolution appointing a committee and the standing orders are silent on a matter, the procedures of the House should be used for guidance.
-For example, the rules of debate under standing order 91 in relation to offensive words, reflecting on a resolution of the House and making personal reflections on members or officers should be used to guide committee proceedings.
+The Chair also has a role in ensuring procedural fairness is provided to witnesses, including that they are treated with courtesy.14 The Chair is also able to ask questions of witnesses in the same way as other committee members.

+- 3.8 Where the resolution appointing a committee and the standing orders are silent on a matter, the procedures of the House should be used for guidance.
+For example, the rules of debate under Standing Order 96 in relation to offensive words, reflecting on a resolution of the House and making personal reflections on members or officers should be used to guide committee proceedings.
 Where remarks are considered to be offensive, the Chair may request that the offensive remark be withdrawn.
 However, only the House can take action in relation to disorderly conduct. - 3.9 The Deputy Chair acts as Chair when the Chair is absent from a meeting.
-In the absence of both the Chair and Deputy Chair, a member of the committee is elected by the members present to act as Chair for that meeting.14 - 3.10 The Chair, Deputy Chair or other member acting as Chair at a meeting of a committee has a deliberative vote, and in the event of an equality of votes, a casting vote.15
+In the absence of both the Chair and Deputy Chair, a member of the committee is elected by the members present to act as Chair for that meeting.15 - 3.10 The Chair, Deputy Chair or other member acting as Chair at a meeting of a committee has a deliberative vote, and in the event of an equality of votes, a casting vote.16